 - Uniform cubes cook at the same rate, preventing undercooked centers or overly dry edges.

-- Sugar: Balances the acidity of the tomatoes.
+- Sugar - a small amount to balance the acidity of the tomatoes.

 Substitution and Addition